KatBrandt/practice_ic_carnival/README.md

 2. Rides have a rider log that tracks who has ridden the ride and how many times
 3. A rider's spending money is reduced by the admission fee when they board a ride
 4. A rider does not board if they are not tall enough or do not have a matching preference for the ride's excitement level or do not have enough spending money left.
-5. A ride can calculate the total revenue it has earned
+5. A ride can calculate the total revenue it has earned.

 Use TDD to create a `Ride` class that responds to the following interaction pattern: